MarcoLizza/mode13h.dev/_posts/2024-12-14-a-case-for-lua-performance.md

 This concludes our brief (but hopefully interesting) journey into the world of optimization as it relates to the implementation of a pseudo-native UDT.

-It was an opportunity to look in a little more detail at some aspects of Lua's FFI API, and in particular to understand that some operations can hide unexpected complexities that significantly impact performance.
+It was an opportunity to look in a little more detail at some aspects of Lua's FFI API, and in particular to understand that some operations can hide unexpected complexities that impact performance.
 As is often the case, then, the choice of how to model a data type significantly affects the final performance.

 Before leaving, however, we can take a chance to answer a final question: << How do I decide whether to keep an algorithm implementation in Lua or convert it to a native implementation? >>